-1) To meet the first-time home buyer requirement, the Lender must obtain the last three years of Federal Tax Transcripts or signed tax returns for the borrower(s) and any titleholder who will hold an ownership interest in the property.
+1) To meet the first-time home buyer requirement, the Lender must obtain the last three years of Federal Tax Transcripts or signed tax returns for the borrower(s) and any titleholder.
 NCHFA requires a copy of all the prior year's W-2s & 1099s.
-No W-2s are required for the previous two years, unless the loan is closing between January 1st and February 15th of the current year.
+No W-2s are required for the previous two years, unless the loan is closing between January 1st and April 15th of the current year.
 In that case, the last two years of W2s & 1099s must be provided.
 If current year W2s &/or 1099s are not available, a year- end paystub with year-to-date information will be required.
 The sum of the W2s must match the federal tax transcripts/tax returns.
 Complete details are described throughout Section 6.